fairlearn/fairlearn/docs/user_guide/assessment/error_estimation.rst

 We then need to determine how many bootstrap samples are required.
-Bootstrapping is a Monte Carlo approach, so it introduces its own noise and reducing this will require more bootstrap samples.
+Bootstrapping is a Monte Carlo approach, so it introduces its own noise and reducing this will require more bootstrap samples (assuming that a poor random number generator does not render the exercise futile).
 In practice, it has been found that around 100 bootstrap samples can give reasonable estimates.
+While the number of bootstrap samples is trivial to increase, always remember that while this may make the answers more *precise* (by reducing the noise due to the bootstrap sampling), it will not necessarily make them more *accurate*.
+This is because tne accuracy of the bootstrapped error estimates *depends on how well the data sample reflects the underlying population*.

 Bootstrapping :code:`MetricFrame`